Skip to main content

 Failure to comply will result in dismissal from class

 • Pants – Long black, striped or checked chef pants must always be worn in the kitchen.
 Pants should be worn at the waist, and they should be ankle-length but not touch the ground.
-Jeans, joggers or yoga-style pants are not permitted.
+No jeans or yoga-style pants.

 Reason: Safety, to protect the student from spills and burns